-The Museum Education Manager can provide professional development opportunities for teachers.
-Throughout the year opportunities to attend workshops and specialist lectures and talks related to exhibitions, gallery content or Museum research interest will be advertised.
+We offer opportunities to attend workshops and specialist lectures and talks related to exhibitions, gallery content or Museum research throughout the year.

 Some professional learning sessions are designed to help build teachers' content knowledge while others highlight how exhibits can be used to engage students and enrich their learning.
 All sessions address the Australian Curriculum are embedded with Teaching for Effective Learning (TfEL) methodologies and meet National Teacher Standards.
 Certificates of attendance are issued for all sessions.

-A unique professional learning event for South Australian school educators
+A unique professional learning event for educators Presented by the South Australian Museum, Adelaide Botanic Garden and Art Gallery of South Australia

 Key curriculum areas: